-NSX Limited has an agreement with NASDAQ OMX to provide technology related services to enable the Economic Entity to operate a market for trading securities.
+NSX Limited has an agreement with NASDAQ to provide technology related services to enable the Economic Entity to operate a market for trading securities.
 The lease commenced on 31 July 2006 for a period of 10 years, with rental paid quarterly in advance.
 The amount of the lease agreement is subject to confidentiality clauses and cannot be disclosed.
+NSX is in the process of renegotiating the lease with the supplier.